ynwin1/WhoSavedMyPlaylist/README.md

 There are only two models; User and Playlist.
 Each contains information of the other, making it easy to retrieve user info and playlist information.

+## Authentication & Authorization

+I am using the NextAuth library with the Spotify provider to manage user authentication.
+This delegates the authentication process to Spotify, making sure that user credentials are handled securely by a trusted third party.
+While I am still responsible for managing session and token security, using Spotify's system simplifies authentication and amplifies user data protection as I leverage their infrastructure.

 ## Database Optimizations

 ### Caching System